RickSanchez1337/DediFireFramework/README.md

 # DediFireFramework
+for the people getting issues download the zip file:

 We leaked this to the users from ca-rp who pay developers for there work here is there code for free :)